codepress/admin-columns/readme.txt

 Release Date: June 12th, 2017

 * [Improved] Clicking the toggle icons in the header of the column settings won't open the column settings anymore
+* [Added] The Last Modified Author and Last Modified Date columns are now available for the Media overview
 * [Improved] Fallback for the autoloader to work with lowercase files
 * [Improved] User Nicename available as an option for User display
 * [Fixed] Media Path now shows correct http protocol